Some very high-end restaurants serve a very expensive dish called Steak Oscar, the exact origin of which is debatable.

 Prepare the bearnaise sauce recipe according to package directions.

-Drain the liquid from the can of chunk crab meat.
+Drain the liquid from the can of chunk crab meat or if using the small scallops quickly saute them in a little butter.

-When the bearnaise sauce is cooked stir in the drained chunk crab meat to the sauce.
+When the bearnaise sauce is cooked stir in the drained chunk crab meat or scallops to the sauce.

 Thread the shrimp on the bamboo skewers.